In this article, you’ll find a collection of the best GDPR-friendly Google Analytics alternatives for WordPress.

 Matomo has both a cloud version and an on-premise version that allows you to record and store data entirely on your server.
 As a WordPress user, integrating Matomo’s cloud tracking is extremely easy, thanks to the availability of the Matomo WordPress plugin.

-If you want an analytics solution that has configurable privacy settings, Matomo may be a good choice for your site.
+If you want an analytics solution that has configurable privacy settings, Matomo may be a good alternative for your site.

 WP Statistics is another great alternative to Google Analytics for WordPress websites.